PixWizardry/ComfyUI_PIXFL-Path-Animator/README.md

 ### Basic Workflow

-1. Add the "FL Path Animator V2" node to your workflow
+1. Add the "FL Path Animator" node to your workflow
 2. Click the **"Edit Paths"** button to open the path editor
 3. Use the toolbar to:
    - **✏️ Pencil** - Draw motion paths (hold SHIFT for straight lines)